 The festival takes place in November.
 We recommend booking train tickets (from Bangkok) and accommodation in Chiang Mai far enough in advance.

-PS: we didn’t release lanterns or boats by ourselves, because even though they are mostly made of organic material, we didn’t want to produce waste.
+PS: we didn’t release lanterns or boats by ourselves, because even though they are mostly made of organic material, as responsible and sustainable travelers we didn’t want to produce waste.

 Excited to find out more about Vietnam?